 For each level there are 3 collections, each with 5-6 books (total of 78 short books).

 There’s both fiction and non-fiction, and Japanese tales as well as translated works.
-Some of the information in the non-fiction work is not up-to-date anymore (東京を歩こう for example talks about the Sky Tree being built soon) but especially the multiple part stories e.g. about ジョンさん (3 books, level 1) or about the 木村家 (6 books, level 0) provide an interesting read for learners with JLPT N5 reading abilities.
+Some of the information in the non-fiction work is not up-to-date anymore (東京を歩こう for example talks about the Sky Tree being built soon) but especially the multiple part stories e.g. about ジョンさん (3 books, level 1) or about the 木村家 (6 books, level 0) provide an interesting read for learners at the early stages of reading in Japanese.

 By the same NPO the series Nihongo Tadoku Bukkusu came out in 2016 (total of 55 short books).